tomkep/jwasm/Readme.txt

     - JWASM.EXE, a precompiled Win32 binary, runs on any Win32 platform.

     - JWASMD.EXE, a precompiled DOS binary, runs in DOS 32bit protected-mode.
       It requires a 80386 cpu and needs a MS-DOS v5 compatible DOS to run (FreeDOS v1 will do).
 Long filenames (LFN) are supported.
+JWASMD.EXE won't run on 64-bit Windows.

     - JWASMR.EXE is a DOS real-mode program which runs on any x86 cpu.
       Similar to JWASMD.EXE it needs a MS-DOS v5 compatible DOS.
 Restrictions